 However the DX costs about 2-3 times as much, and the only real difference is in the material used to construct the scales – meaning the handle.

-So if you’re looking for a professional quality shavette shave for a good value and aren’t concerned about elaborate scales then this could be for you.
+So if you’re looking for a professional quality shavette shave for a good value and aren’t concerned about an elaborate handle then this could be for you.

 - Best all-round value